rujapathz/Grade-Calculator-Backend/README.md

 ## Overview

 This is the backend service of the Grade Calculator web application.
-It provides RESTful APIs to manage students' grade data including name, score, and calculated grade.
+It provides RESTful APIs to manage grade data including name, score, and calculated grade.

 ## Features